Student-centric advice and objective recommendations

 Ultimately, students can treat the Net Price Calculator as a useful gauge to understand what a potential financial aid package could look like.

 Lindsey Wilson College Financial Aid

 The FAFSA code for Lindsey Wilson College is 001972 .

 If you are looking for more information on how to complete the FAFSA, check out our How to Complete the FAFSA Guide.

 Pell Grants at Lindsey Wilson College

-57%% of students at Lindsey Wilson College receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+57% of students at Lindsey Wilson College receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Lindsey Wilson College.

 You can learn more about Pell Grant eligibility here.

 Lindsey Wilson College Student Debt